Skycoder42/libsodium_dart_bindings/packages/sodium_libs/README.md

 ### Linux
 You have to install [libsodium](https://github.com/jedisct1/libsodium) on your system.
 How you do this depends on your distribution:
-- Arch/Manjaro: `sudo pacman -S libsodium`
+- Arch/Manjaro: `[sudo] pacman -S libsodium`
-- Ubuntu/Debian: `sudo apt install libsodium-dev`
+- Ubuntu/Debian: `[sudo] apt install libsodium-dev`
 - ...

+When bundeling the application for release, remember to also include the `libsodium.so` into the deployment package.

 ### Windows
 Since the plugin downloads the binaries at build time, it needs